uccps-samples/cakephp-ex/README.md

 ### Adding Webhooks and Making Code Changes
-Since UTCCP V1 does not provide a git repository out of the box, you can configure your github repository to make a webhook call whenever you push your code.
+Since UCCPS V1 does not provide a git repository out of the box, you can configure your github repository to make a webhook call whenever you push your code.

 1. From the Web Console homepage, navigate to your project
 2. Click on Browse > Builds